sclorg/postgresql-container/latest/root/usr/share/container-scripts/postgresql/README.md

 Troubleshooting
 ---------------
-At first the postgres deamon in the container logs to the standard output, so the log is available in the container log.
+At first the postgres daemon writes its logs to the standard output, so these are available in the container log.
 The log can be examined by running:

     docker logs <container>